JoshuaUndercover/WooliesX/README.md

 AutoMapper is used where needed to map models to dtos
 Swagger has been added and is available at https://wxtechchallenge.azurewebsites.net/swagger
 NewtonsoftJson's StringEnumConverter has been used for ease of use
-Postman was also used for testing purposes locally
+Postman was also used for testing purposes